nrx33/chicago-taxi-duration-predictor/README.md

 * upload the train_batch.zip you downloaded earlier

-* After it says successful import click on close
+* after it says successful import click on close

 ##### Run the Pipeline